ubaidkalathil/sports_venues/README.md

 Powerful Search

+- Search by sport name to quickly find relevant categories.

 - Search by venue name across the app.

 - In-group search to filter venues within a selected sport.